To simplify your work, I suggest the following change relative to the textbook.

 ./demo-square 5 0.01 domain is a square nodes = 96, edges = 254, elems = 159 system stiffness matrix is 96x96 (=9216) has 424 nonzero entries errors: L^infty = 0.0413703, L^2 = 0.0154083, energy norm = 0.388679 pyplot output written to file demo-square.py

-Verify that the L2 error is proportional to a (the maximal triangle area) as a approaches zero.
+Verify that the $L^2$ error is proportional to $a$ (the maximal triangle area) as $a$ approaches zero.

 annulus